 Because search results are important to your business’ website traffic, you’ll want to keep four important facts in mind as Hummingbird takes effect:

-• Understand your audience.
-Ken Wisnefski at Wired writes, “Every business in America has an audience, but not every business in America understands the needs of their audience.”
+- Understand your audience.
+Ken Wisnefski of Wired Magazine writes, “Every business in America has an audience, but not every business in America understands the needs of their audience.”
 Wisnefski and others advise companies to identify the needs of their audience and provide solutions.

 The Internet and its inner workings may still feel like science fiction, particularly when they seem to take on human qualities like intelligence.
 But the important thing to remember is that people write code and algorithms; people use search engines; people read your website, “like” your Facebook pages, follow your Tweets, and post comments on your blog.
 In the end, the marketplace is still the marketplace, driven by people who are looking for the best answers to their questions.
 Hummingbird just happens to help the cause.